microsoft/SEAL/README.md

 ## Windows

 Microsoft SEAL comes with a Microsoft Visual Studio 2019 solution file `SEAL.sln` that can be used to conveniently build the library, examples, and unit tests.
-Visual Studio 2017 version 15.3 or newer is required to build Microsoft SEAL.
+Visual Studio 2019 is required to build Microsoft SEAL.

 #### Platform